p1usminus/roomybookmarksredux/README.md

 * :warning: The browser __must__ be restarted after installation, then enable the bookmarks toolbar (from the customise menu) then __restart again__!
 * The fixed height option should be used when the multirow option is selected, otherwise the toolbar will try to stay at single row height.
 * The toolbar behaves strangely when using the multirow option with a non-standard favicon size.
 Solution: Use the option to fix incorrect height __with__ a non-zero margin size (see 2nd option tab).
 I wish this was less complicated.
-* Sometimes the toolbar simply breaks - such as when disabling the multirow option.
-Restarting the browser should fix this.
+* Sometimes the toolbar simply breaks - such as when disabling the multirow option (while using the auto-hide feature).
-  * In other instances, re-enabling the bookmarks toolbar from the customise menu fixes this.
+  * Re-enabling the bookmarks toolbar from the customise menu (or restarting the browser) should fix this.
+* Setting the about:config option `browser.preferences.instantApply` to true will make the options apply without having to click the OK button in the dialog box.

 - - - -